Progeny testing: Process

-A progeny test is performed by mating the male with a number of females to produce many progenies in a different environment and over a long time period involving different seasons to nullify the impact of season, management and environment in breeding value estimation.
+A progeny test is performed by mating the male with a number of females to produce many progeny in a different environment and over a long time period involving different seasons to nullify the impact of season, management and environment in breeding value estimation.
 The average performance of the offspring is then found, giving a measure of the male's respective value to the breeder.

 In animals, the progeny testing could be conducted in a large herd or involving associated herds or in the field in farmers place.
 The field-based progeny testing is highly required when the selected bulls are to be distributed in a large area to many farmers in different environments.
 Conducting a field-based progeny testing, especially in smallholder production systems of Asia and Africa, require huge resources both financial and infrastructural - a large AI network, robust and dynamic data collection and analysis system.
 Usually, the breeding companies conduct progeny testing of their bulls so that they can be commercially promoted.
 But when the breeding organisations are Government controlled (e.g. India), the onus of conducting the testing also lies with them if required genetic improvement is to be achieved.